Here's Why People Were Mad When Apple Called Its Stores "Town Squares"

 But Apple Park is a ring-shaped spaceship, a design that has been widely panned as isolated and exclusionary.
 There is virtually no connection to mass transit, aside from Apple’s own shuttle system — just thousands of parking spaces for more than 12,000 employees.
 “Apple’s new HQ is a retrograde, literally inward-looking building with contempt for the city where it lives and cities in general,” Wired’s Adam Rogers wrote.
 It “wraps its workers in a suburban setting, removing the feeling of a collective metropolitan realm,” Christopher Hawthorne wrote for the Los Angeles Times.

 While Apple talks about its campus as if it functions like a city, others have literally created their own cities.
-In 2011, when Facebook took over the former Sun Microsystems headquarters in Menlo Park, it revamped it into a “Disneyland-inspired” main street, with a plaza, restaurants, a cafe, a doctor’s office, a bank, a barber, and a video arcade, among other amenities.
+In 2011, when Facebook took over the former Sun Microsystems headquarters in Menlo Park, it revamped it into a “Disneyland-inspired” main street, with a plaza, restaurants, a café, a doctor’s office, a bank, a barber, and a video arcade, among other amenities.
 It had all the trappings of a bustling metropolis — but one populated exclusively by Facebook employees, with no chance of interacting with the community beyond.

 Other tech companies have moved into urban settings, rather than emulate them in the suburbs.
 But even in the middle of a city, they can feel isolated.
 Twitter, for example, was awarded controversial tax incentives in 2011 in the hopes that its new headquarters would help revitalize a gritty stretch of downtown San Francisco.
 Despite it and other tech tenants moving in, however, nearby restaurants and retailers have struggled and closed.
-As Arieff observed in 2013, Twitter employees rarely left the building during the workday, since breakfast, lunch, dinner and snacks were served on site, leaving the sidewalks relatively empty of pedestrians.
+As Arieff observed in 2013, Twitter employees rarely left the building during the workday, since breakfast, lunch, dinner, and snacks were served on site, leaving the sidewalks relatively empty of pedestrians.
 Ironically, she noted, “Their in-house dining area is, of course, called ‘The Commons.’”

 There are steps that tech companies can take to better mesh their buildings and workforces with the outside world.
 In a recent report on Bay Area corporate campuses, SPUR held up Yelp and Salesforce in San Francisco, Box in Redwood City, SurveyMonkey in Palo Alto, and Samsung in San Jose as examples of successful integration.
 Their buildings have ground-floor retail that’s open to everyone, for example, or are located near public transportation.